Converting a Foreign Driver's Licence in Ireland

 • Pass a driving test

-Note: If your current licence from a recognised state or EU/EEA was initially issued in exchange for one from a country that Ireland does not have an exchange agreement with, you might not be eligible to exchange it for an Irish one.
+Note: If your current licence from a recognised state or EU/EEA was initially issued in exchange for one from a country with which Ireland does not have an exchange agreement, you might not be eligible to exchange it for an Irish one.
 In such cases, you must go through the full driving licence process.
+Always confirm from the Road Safety Authority (RSA) or Ireland National Drivers Licence Service website for details.

 What are the steps to convert a foreign driving licence in Ireland?